Antique China Hutch Makeover | Step By Step

 I used a lint-free cloth to soften the dark wax and blend it into the clear wax making sure to remove the excess in the same direction to prevent streaking.

-Learn more about topcoat for painting furniture.
+Learn more about topcoats for painting furniture here.

-Clean the Old Hardware
+Cleaning Old Hardware

-I used Bar Keepers friend with a nylon wire brush to clean up the original hardware.
+I used Bar Keepers Friend with a nylon wire brush to clean up the original hardware.
+Learn more about how to clean old furniture hardware to make it shine again.

 Then I sealed it once it was clean and dry, using Rustoleum 2x matte clear coat to prevent any further tarnishing.

 Here it is looking so fresh and updated.
+Just what my client asked for!

-More Before And After Makeovers
+More Before and After Makeovers

 Click any of these “before” photos below to view the “after” of that makeover.